 Last weekend my husband and I traveled to Nashville as we were there to see our son, Rob.
 We also planned to attend the Parents Advisory Board of Vanderbilt, a group that we had been asked to join as well.
 So we got in Thursday night.I couldn’t believe my eyes, but I saw him walking down the street as we were pulling up to the hotel.
 I yelled out the window, “Rob!!!”.
 He looked up, surprised, and laughed.My world felt suddenly complete again.

 We took him and several of his pledge class guys to dinner that night.
 They were great, polite but also starving.
 I was back acting like “mom, pretending I wasn’t very hungry as each one of them took a piece of pizza I’d ordered.
 “Oh no, go ahead.
 I ate a big lunch…”

-I guess once a mom you are sort of everybody’s mom.
+I guess once a mom, you’re sort of everybody’s mom.

 It was Valentines, so there were some jokes about being “losers”, but I so enjoyed getting to know them just a little.
 Asking them about their lives.
-Rob’s friends.
-They all had to get back and do things.
+These were Rob’s friends.

 The other two days taught me that life was changing.
 We saw Rob basically about five hours in two days.
-Some of that was because we had a meeting.
+Some of that was because of that meeting we had (actually fairly boring..)..

 Perspective is very easy for me to have, believe me.